-All persons shall promptly ~~notify serve written notice on the District pursuant to Article IX, Section 1 of this Ordinance~~ in advance of any substantial changes in volume or character of pollutants in their wastewater discharge such as new or changed flow volume, new or changed concentrations or mass loadings of pollutants, or a change in the point of entry of a discharge into the sewerage system, if any of which does not conform to the provisions of this Ordinance or a Discharge Authorization issued to said person by the District.
+All persons shall promptly serve written notice on the District pursuant to Article IX, Section 1 of this Ordinance in advance of any substantial changes in volume or character of pollutants in their wastewater discharge such as new or changed flow volume, new or changed concentrations or mass loadings of pollutants, or a change in the point of entry of a discharge into the sewerage system, if any of which does not conform to the provisions of this Ordinance or a Discharge Authorization issued to said person by the District.
 Such notification shall be submitted in writing for approval at least 30 days prior to the commencement of the desired change.
-The date of commencement of the desired change shall in no case be earlier than ~~30 35~~ days following ~~receipt of the request by service of the notice on the District pursuant to Article IX, Section 1 of this Ordinance~~.
-The District shall ~~respond serve its written approval or denial pursuant to Article IX, Section 2 of this Ordinance~~ within

-~~30~~ 35 days of the date of ~~receipt of the request service of the notice on the District with approval or denial~~.
+The date of commencement of the desired change shall in no case be earlier than 35 days following service of the notice on the District pursuant to Article IX, Section 1 of this Ordinance.
+The District shall serve its written approval or denial pursuant to Article IX, Section 2 of this Ordinance within 35 days of the date of service of the notice on the District.
 No such change in discharge conditions shall take place until the District has granted written approval of the desired change.
-If the District does not respond within ~~30~~ 35 days with a denial or a request for additional information clarifying the request for changes, then the request shall be deemed approved.
+If the District does not respond within 35 days with a denial or a request for additional information clarifying the request for changes, then the request shall be deemed approved.